jleon3612/jleon3612/README.md

 - 👋 Hi, I’m @jleon3612
 - 👀 I’m interested in metagenomic and RNA-seq analysis
-- 🌱 I’m currently learning RNA seq analysis and differential gene expressions
+- 🌱 I’m currently learning RNA seq analysis and differential gene expression analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...